Courts and Tribunals COVID-19 response

 - Tennant Creek Local Court is due to resume operations on 1 June.

-- From 1 July non-custody hearings will recommence and courts will again be able to run proceedings in Circuit Courts (subject to the cancellation of Biosecurity Act restrictions).
+- From 1 July non-custody hearings recommenced and courts were again able to run proceedings in Circuit Courts (subject to the cancellation of Biosecurity Act restrictions).

-- Some changes made in recent weeks will remain, including e-filing of documents and the hearing of bail applications on country.
+- Some changes made will remain, including e-filing of documents and the hearing of bail applications on country.
 Consent applications will be heard in Chambers.

 Local Court Resumed Service Plan